 Can VPNs Be Hacked?
-We Did the Research, Here’s the Guide
+We Did The Research, Here’s the 2019 Guide

 People often wonder if VPNs allow room for hackers to exploit or break them.
 Find the definitive answer to this question with our in-depth analysis.
 Share

-A Virtual Private Network (VPN) allows you to create a secure virtual tunnel through the Internet to another network or device.
-If you access the Internet from this virtual tunnel, it is difficult for anyone – including your ISP – to snoop on your browsing activities.
+VPNs work by creating a secure virtual tunnel through the Internet to another network or device.
+Using this virtual tunnel makes it difficult for anyone – including your ISP – to see your browsing activities.

-The VPN protocol is an agreed set of rules for data transmission and encryption.
+VPNs use a specific protocol to transmit and encrypt your private data.
+Each protocol is an agreed upon set of rules for data transmission and encryption.
 Most VPN providers give users the option to choose from several VPN protocols.
 Some of the most used protocols include: Point to Point Tunnelling Protocol (PPTP), Layer Two Tunnelling Protocol (L2TP), Internet Protocol Security (IPSec) and OpenVPN (SSL/TLS).

 In order to fully understand how a VPN protects your privacy, we need to dig a little deeper into the science of encryption.
-VPN uses a technique known as ‘encryption’ to make your readable data (plaintext) completely unreadable (cipher text) by any person that intercepts it as it travels through the Internet.
+VPNs use encryption to make your readable data (plaintext) completely unreadable (ciphertext) in case it’s intercepted as it travels through the Internet.
 An algorithm or cipher dictates how the encryption and decryption process takes place within the VPN protocols.
-VPN protocols employ these cryptographic algorithms to obscure your data in order to keep your browsing activities private and confidential.

-Each of these VPN protocols has its strengths and weaknesses depending on the cryptographic algorithm implemented within it.
+Each protocol has its strengths and weaknesses based on the cryptographic algorithm implemented within it.
 Some VPN providers give users the option to choose from different ciphers.
 The algorithm or cipher can be based on any of these three classifications: symmetric, asymmetric, and hashing algorithm.

-Symmetric encryption uses one key to lock (encrypt) and another to unlock (decrypt) data.
-Asymmetric encryption uses two keys, one for locking (encrypting) and the other for unlocking (decrypting) data.
-The table below is a summary comparison between Symmetric and asymmetric encryption.
+Symmetric encryption uses one key to lock (encrypt) and unlock (decrypt) data.
+Asymmetric encryption uses two keys, one for encrypting and the other for decrypting data.
+The table below is a summary comparison between symmetric and asymmetric encryption.

 |Keys||One key is shared among multiple entities||One entity has the public key, the other has the private key|